Pumpkin Spice Buttercream Frosting

 Instructions

-1. Combine butter and shortening in a large mixer bowl and beat until well combined.
+1. Add butter to a large mixer bowl and beat until smooth.

 2. Add 2 cups of powdered sugar and mix until well combined and smooth.